- Do you need interest only mortgage lending?

 - Is your property your only major asset?

-- Looking to downsize the family home at a later date?
+- Are you looking to downsize your home at a later date?

-- Need to save £900 a month on your cash flow?*
+- Would you like to save £900 a month on your cash flow?*

 *Example £200,000 lending over 15 years monthly mortgage payment capital repayment v interest only